pengnam/BrainDump/CommunicatingSequentialProcesses_TonyHoare.md

 # Communicating Sequential Processes by Tony Hoare

+## Alternative Notes

+*Guarded Command Language* is a language that consists of guarded statements.
+Guarded statements have a proposition, which must be true before a command is executed.

+*Hoare Logic* formal system with a set of logical rules for reasoning rigorously about the correctness of computer programs.
+Provides axioms and inference rules for all constructs of a simple imperative programming language.

 ## Processes
 A process is defined by describing the whole range of its potential behaviour.
 It is also designed recursively.